 As millions of conservatives flock to the site, Parler risks becoming a right-wing echo chamber that could exacerbate political polarization and division.
 And extremists may attempt to leverage this mainstream migration as a way to elevate their own hateful views.

 Not all extremists are convinced that Parler will be a permanent home.
 Some fear that the site will go the way of other social media platforms that began as self-professed havens for free speech but later cracked down on extremist content.
 As white supremacist Mike Enoch remarked on Telegram about Parler, “…this seems like an echo chamber for ‘respectable’ conservatives…and they are supposedly letting us swim in their fishbowl.
 Let’s see how long it lasts.”

 Founded in 2018 by John Matze and Jared Thomson, Parler positions itself a champion of free speech.

-Parler currently boasts more than eight million users, a number that represents a more than eight-fold increase, according to CEO John Matze’s November 10, 2020, letter to Parler users.
+Parler currently boasts more than eight million users, a number that represents a more than eight-fold increase in just one week, according to CEO John Matze’s November 10, 2020, letter to Parler users.
 In the letter, Matze celebrated the platform’s growth and applauded Parler’s efforts – dubbed Twexit and Erasebook -- to attract Twitter and Facebook users away from those sites, citing the platforms’ alleged “suppression of election information” as a catalyst for users’ departures.